Rigidity of high dimensional graph manifolds: Introduction

+Recall that purely hyperbolic graph manifolds admit a nonpositively curved Riemannian metric.
+So if $M$ is purely hyperbolic, then Theorem~\ref{toprigidity:thm} follows from the result of Farrell and Jones mentioned above (and holds even in dimension $5$).

-Along the way, we show that our graph manifolds are always aspherical (Section \ref{Asphere:sec}) and show vanishing of the lower algebraic $K$-groups of the fundamental groups (Section \ref{algKth:sec}).
+Our Theorem~\ref{toprigidity:thm} is actually a special case of our more general Theorem \ref{Borel-general}, where we establish the Borel Conjecture for a broader class of manifolds.
+Along the way, we also show that our (extended) graph manifolds are always aspherical (Section \ref{Asphere:sec}), and have vanishing lower algebraic $K$-theory (Section \ref{algKth:sec}).
 We also point out that the Baum-Connes conjecture holds (Section \ref{BCC:sec}) and mention some well-known consequences.
 It is worth noting that, by work of Ontaneda \cite[Theorem 1]{On}, there are examples of doubles of finite volume hyperbolic manifolds which support exotic PL-structures.
-As such, in Theorem \ref{toprigidity:thm}, there are examples where no PL-homeomorphism (and hence, no diffeomorphism) exists between $M$ and $M^\p$.
+As such, the conclusion of our Theorem \ref{toprigidity:thm} is optimal, since there are examples where no PL-homeomorphism (and hence, no diffeomorphism) exists between $M$ and $M^\p$.

-From the generalized Seifert-Van Kampen theorem, the fundamental group $\G$ of one of our graph manifolds $M^n$ can be expressed as the fundamental group of a graph of groups, with vertex groups given by the fundamental groups of the pieces, and edge groups isomorphic to $\mZ^{n-1}$.
-To further develop our analysis of graph manifolds, we would like to ensure that reasonable maps between graph manifolds have to (essentially) preserve the pieces.
+From the generalized Seifert-Van Kampen theorem, the fundamental group $\G$ of one of our (extended) graph manifolds $M$ can be expressed as the fundamental group of a graph of groups, with vertex groups given by the fundamental groups of the pieces, and edge groups isomorphic to $\mZ^{n-1}$, where $n$ is the dimension of $M$.
+To further develop our analysis of (extended) graph manifolds, we would like to ensure that reasonable maps between (extended) graph manifolds have to (essentially) preserve the pieces.
 The following result, which is the main goal of Chapter~\ref{pieces-iso:sec}, is crucial: